SenpaiRato/AkenoDownloader/README.md

 ## 🧩 Requirements & Step-by-step setup

-> ⚠️ **Note:** AkenoDownloader does not require the user to install Python or other runtime programs (unless you run it from source).
+> ⚠️ **Note:** > ⚠️ **Note:** AkenoDownloader does not require the user to install Python or other runtime programs (unless you run it from source, which requires the Libraries / Dependencies section and only the ffmpeg.exe file along with the repository code for proper execution).